BartlettJE/RM1_Resources/docs/03-AIS-04-MCQ.md

 ### How is this assessment graded?

-The MCQ has 11 questions with each question being worth 2 points.
+The MCQ has 22 questions with each question being worth 1 point.
 Your grade will be converted into an alphanumeric grade on the standard 22-point scale (e.g., a score of 16 = B2).

 ### What type of feedback will I receive for this assessment?